gabrielbaltazar/m4d/Docs/M4D_ARCHITECTURE.md

 Through it it is possible to register the migrations.

-Note that the migration manager already bridges the iteration with the migration register, so there is no need to use this class directly.
+Note that the migration facade already bridges the iteration with the migration register, so there is no need to use this class directly.
 However, if you need to customize the way migrations are registered, this interface should be used in your reimplementation.

 ### Getter Migration ###